Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Combining Plots

 II.
-Statistical analysis in R
+Statistical Analysis in R

-1. Probability distributions
+1. Probability Distributions

-- Examining the distribution of a set of data
+- Examining the distribution of a dataset

-2. Testing of Hypotheses
+2. Hypothesis Testing

-- Tests about a Population Mean
+- Tests regarding a Population Mean

 - Likelihood Ratio Test